What is the Medicare Advantage Plan Reassignment Notice?

 What is Medicare Extra Help?

 Extra Help is a federal program that helps pay for out-of-pocket costs related to a Medicare prescription drug coverage plan.
-It is also known as the Part D Low-Income Subsidy (LIS) and it is estimated to be worth about $4,900 per year.
+It is also known as the Part D Low-Income Subsidy (LIS).

 To find out if you qualify for Extra Help, you will need to file an Application for Extra Help with Medicare Prescription Drug Plan Costs through the Social Security Administration.
 They’ll need to know the value of your income, savings, investments, and real estate (other than your home).
 If you are married and living together, you’ll also need to provide information about you and your spouse.